jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 ### Setting up the runtime_config.json

 The `runtime_config.json` file is for setting parameters which will change.
-In general the runtime_config.json is not a version controlled file as it may contain connection information to a database.
+In general the runtime_config.json is not a version controlled file as it may contain passwords to connect to a database.
 It is divided in three sections.
 Only two sections are mandatory.

 ```json